 The unauthorised encampment has gone, but left a lot of mess, whose responsibility is it to get it removed?

 As the landowner you are responsible for the removal of any waste.

-Who can remove the waste left by the travellers?
+Who can remove the waste left?

 Any licensed waste contractor can remove the waste